The Hybrid Practitioner

 Stock item number: 150448

 Eireen Schreurs is an architect, teacher and researcher at Delft University, KU Leuven and the University of Antwerp.

-Helen Thomas is an editor and senior research fellow at the Department of Architecture, ETH Zürich.
+Helen Thomas is a writer, publisher, architect and senior research fellow at ETH Zurich.